This post explains all about overlaying and underlaying in matched betting.

-You can use overlaying for free bet on winner horse racing offers.
+Overlays are useful for free bet on winner horse racing offers.

-Let’s imagine you bet £10 on a horse at 5/1 (6.00) for Betfair Sportsbook 3/1+ SP winner offer.
+Let’s imagine a £10 bet at 5/1 (6.0) for Betfair Sportsbook 3/1+ SP winner offer.

 The standard lay stake is £10.03 (at 2% exchange commission) for 17p qualifying loss.
-Alternatively, lay £10.20 (overlaying) on Smarkets to make this offer risk-free.

 What is underlaying?